sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 The data were prepared and stored in the development of the `Sheynkman Lab Long-read Proteogenomics Pipeline`

+Using Nextflow, configuration items can access locations in Google Compute Platform (GCP) buckets (`gs://`), Amazon Web Services (AWS) buckets (`s3://`) and Zenodo locations (`https://`) seamlessly.

+The main reasons why ZENODO vs AWS S3: or GCP GS: are:

+1. `Data versioning`: (number 1 important reason), In S3 or GS, data can be overwritten for the same path at any point possibly breaking the pipeline.
+2. `Cost`: These data are tiny but the principle stays: The less storage the better
+3. `Access`: Most reviewers, readers of the pipeline and paper will know `ZENODO` and will be able to use the data, AWS and GCP has an entry barrier for many.

 ## Prepare your environment